 PORTUGAL 10 Days

-In Lisbon or Porto, we highly advise that you to use local public transport to move around the city rather than driving a car, as traffic is pretty intense and parking is difficult to find.
+In Lisbon or Porto, use public transport instead of driving — traffic is heavy, and parking is hard to find.

-In rural areas of Portugal, cash is still used more often.
-Many restaurants and shops do not accept credit cards..
+In rural Portugal, people still use cash more.
+Many restaurants and shops don’t take credit cards.

-Visitors from certain countries such as the USA and Canada, can enjoy 90 days Visa-free travel.
+Visitors from some countries, like the USA and Canada, can travel visa-free for 90 days.

-The best souvenirs are vacuumed packed cheese, wine and olive oil.
+The best souvenirs are vacuum-packed cheese, wine, and olive oil.

 Portugal can be overcrowded and busy in high summer.
 Autumn is the best time to visit.

-Portugal Travel Guides: Fodor’s Portugal and Rick Stevens Portugal and Lonely Planet Portugal.
+Portugal Travel Guides: Fodor’s Portugal, Rick Stevens Portugal, and Lonely Planet Portugal.

 For Emergency services, dial 112 — free from all phones.